Intermittent fasting is a pattern of eating that involves regular periods of fasting followed by periods of eating.

 Fasting in the morning, in combination with black tea, means I can focus easily on work and smash my goals.
 I also don’t get the afternoon slump.

 Studies show that intermittent fasting may improve brain function and increase mental clarity and focus.
 This may be due to the increased production of brain-derived neurotrophic factor (BDNF), a protein that helps to support the growth and development of new brain cells.

 Studies also discovered that intermittent fasting boosts animal working memory and verbal memory in adult humans.

 Some research suggests that intermittent fasting may help to extend lifespan by activating cellular repair processes and reducing oxidative stress in the body.

 Just check out Dr. David Sinclair’s book Life Span for all the proof you need.
 He only eats one meal per day and this has dramatically reduced his biological age.

-It’s important to speak with a healthcare professional before starting any new eating pattern.
+Speaking with a healthcare professional before starting any new eating pattern is important.
 Overall, fasting has upleveled my life across the board.
 I don’t believe our bodies were designed to be in a constant state of digestion.